-In another article I wrote about how one particular compulsory insurance – the home building compensation fund (HBCF – formerly Home Owners Warranty) – needs to be in place for works 20K and over, and that building contractors have to be assessed on their capacity to financially manage and complete the works before they actually get HBCF insurance.
+In another article I wrote about how this particular compulsory insurance – the home building compensation fund (HBCF – formerly Home Owners Warranty) – needs to be in place for works 20K and over, and that building contractors have to be assessed on their capacity to financially manage and complete the works before they actually get HBCF insurance.

 Well consider this.
 Being a government insurance scheme (just recently private insurers have re-entered the scheme) it’s easy to think the government are looking after home owners, and they are indirectly, but it’s because they have a stake in it.